t-yamamt/metabase-with-ssl-and-basic-auth/README.md

-# Easy deployment of Metabase with a Nginx reverse proxy for SSL and basic auth
+# Easy deployment files of Metabase with a Nginx reverse proxy providing SSL and basic auth

 ## Usage